 In a large skillet, heat the olive oil over medium-high heat and brown both sides of the chicken.
 Transfer to a plate.
-In the same pan, add remaining olive oil and sauté onion, garlic and red pepper until the onion is translucent and the garlic is fragrant.
+In the same pan, add remaining olive oil and sauté onion, garlic, and red pepper until the onion is translucent and the garlic is fragrant.
 BEST smell ever!

 You then add the rice, chicken stock, tomato sauce, annatto powder, bay leaf, oregano, cumin, salt, and pepper.
 Bring to a boil then reduce heat and add the chicken thighs.
 Cover the skillet or dutch oven with the lid.
 AND DON’T OPEN IT!
-Seriously, don’t “check” up on it.
+Seriously, don’t “check” on it.
 It’s fine, promise.
 The rice gets nice and fluffy with the steam so no peeking. ;)

 After about 45-60 min, open the lid, take in all those delicious smells, stir in some frozen peas and that’s all folks!
-You fluff the rice with fork and serve.
+You fluff the rice with a fork and serve.
 YUM.